 I hope that during this time of year you find new energy and a fresh perspective on what it means to be YOU.
 Not you in a relationship, not you as a provider, not you as a parent, not you as an artist but simply you.
 The roles we wear are a part of us and we can’t always slough them off.
 Yet, during this time of year, I must encourage you to take moments to hang up the garments of our roles and simply feel what YOU feel like.
 Then the ability to express ourselves within those roles will gain the gift of our own self-blessings.

 One way to tap into what it means to be YOU is to take a child-like, playful and discovery lens to the world and yourself.
 Children are born into their world surrounded with ancestral heritage, cultural beliefs, past lives if you believe in that, roles put upon them, talents, skills and a unique personality, but they are many times when they are less aware of this history then adults are.
-They are often just themselves.
-And a part of this is because they are still in a discovery process of being open.
+They are often just themselves even within the context of all the other contributing factors that make them them.
+A part of this is because they are still in a discovery process of being open.
 During this time of year, we can re-discover ourselves.

-To get a feel for what it might be like for us during this time of year, let’s keep in mind the keywords for Aries.
+To get a feel for what it might be like for you during this time of year, keep in mind some keywords for Aries:

 - Competitive, willing to face challenges head-on, courageous